jake-e-cohen/lab-5/README.md

 - `LogoutPresenter.java` (tip: refer to `SignupPresenter.java` for similar code)

   - [x] TODO: assign to the three instance variables.
-  - [x] TODO: have prepareSuccessView update the LoggedInState
+  - [xg] TODO: have prepareSuccessView update the LoggedInState
   - [X] TODO: have prepareSuccessView update the LoginState

 * * *